 Whenever you travel, you risk falling victim to travel scams.
 That’s been true since Marco Polo, and while travel scams can affect anyone, knowing what to look for might help you avoid getting ripped off.

 Travel Scams to Avoid

-The First National Bank of South Africa recently named some of the still-prevalent travel scams that anyone can encounter during travel planning or on the road—from hidden fees to fake guides.
+The First National Bank of South Africa, in 2017, named some of the still-prevalent travel scams that anyone can encounter during travel planning or on the road—from hidden fees to fake guides.
 Here are some of the most popular travel scams, and how you can defend yourself from them.

 The Travel Scam: Bogus Travel Agents

 FNB reminds you not to trust a tour operator or packager you don’t know and can’t track easily through public records—especially with a big payment.
 An even more worrisome version of this scam in the U.S. is fake versions of websites: You search for a hotel or tour and get through to what looks like a legitimate website from a known company.
 But it isn’t: It’s a copy-cat version run by a scamster who paid a lot of money for a good search engine position.
 At best, after you make a payment, the hotel will honor your reservation—but probably at a higher price than you should have paid.
 At worst, you get nothing.

 The Defense: Take a close look at the website’s URL.
 Unsure if it’s right?
 Do a new search to find the company’s homepage and compare it to the first half of the link—any rogue characters, numbers, or symbols might mean it’s a fake.
 You should also never pay for a service via wire transfer, or any other irreversible money-transfer system.